hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ### Assignments:

 * **Blog Post #1**.
 Write about the digital archive you looked at and share your thoughts about the project.
 Try to tie the archives back to the readings.
+Think about how these projects relate to some of the issues, themes, and challenges raised by the readings.
 The post is due by **Saturday September 27 at midnight**.
 * Discussion questions posted to the course blog by **Sunday September 28 at midnight**.

 ### Recommended: